Cefn Golau Cholera Cemetery: 1849-50

 As the number of victims increased, scarcely a street in the town remained unaffected.
-The doctors searched for remedies without success, people left their homes and fled into the countryside while others stayed indoors.
-Many sought help from their religion and the chapels were packed, but the death toll still mounted.
-People could appear to be fit in the morning and then be dead by evening.
+The doctors searched for remedies without success; people left their homes and fled into the countryside, while others stayed indoors.
+Many sought help from their religion, and the chapels were packed, but the death toll still mounted.
+People could appear to be fit in the morning and be dead by evening.
 The disease caused so much fear that few people were willing to help bury the victims.
 With the arrival of colder and wetter weather in the autumn, the number of new infections gradually dwindled.

 1866

 In contrast to the previous two epidemics, the 1866 epidemic originated in the Middle East.
-A doubtful case of the disease occurred in late May in Swansea, which prompted the The Merthyr Telegraph Merthyr Telegraph to ask, ‘Is the Cholera Coming?’.
-Its question was answered later in the summer when, as Jones (1958) documented, ‘the disease again made havoc in the industrial districts of South Wales.’
+A doubtful case of the disease occurred in late May in Swansea, which prompted The Merthyr Telegraph to ask, "Is the Cholera Coming?"
+Its question was answered later in the summer when, as Jones (1958) documented, "the disease again made havoc in the industrial districts of South Wales."
 Two counts of deaths were cited.
 In 1866, the Bedwellty Registrar District reported that the number of deaths from the disease was 122.
-In 1868, the 'Registrar-General of Births, Deaths, and Marriages in England' reported that the number of deaths from the disease was 101.
-He commented that 'Sirhowy [is] supplied with water from wells and surface water; the surface water may be liable to contamination.
-Tredegar is supplied with water from the Tredegar Waterworks.'
+In 1868, the Registrar‑General of Births, Deaths, and Marriages in England reported that the number of deaths from the disease was 101.
+He commented that "Sirhowy [is] supplied with water from wells and surface water; the surface water may be liable to contamination.
+Tredegar is supplied with water from the Tredegar Waterworks."

 The headstones

-The burial ground on its remote windswept site was abandoned a long time ago.
-However, a few gravestones still stand in the sheep-nibbled turf.
+The burial ground on its remote, windswept site was abandoned a long time ago.
+However, a few gravestones still stand in the sheep‑nibbled turf.
 Some headstones in the cemetery date from 1832.
 They are small, with boldly cut scripts and elegant floral designs.
-In contrast the headstones from the 1849 outbreak are much larger and more numerous, with most of the deaths dating from the months of August and September when the epidemic was at its peak.
+In contrast, the headstones from the 1849 outbreak are much larger and more numerous, with most of the deaths dating from August and September, when the epidemic was at its peak.
 There is one stone from the 1866 outbreak.

-Jones (1969) documented that the headstones 'describe the victims of the 1832 and 1848 epidemics as '"natives of the Tredegar Iron Works" and as late as the 1860's letters were still being addressed, for example, to "Mr. John Lewis, East Lane, Tredegar Iron Works."'
-An example is the headstone that was erected for William Thomas, see above, the first one which was erected in the cemetery, which reads:
+Jones (1969) documented that the headstones "describe the victims of the 1832 and 1848 epidemics as 'natives of the Tredegar Iron Works' and as late as the 1860s letters were still being addressed, for example, to 'Mr. John Lewis, East Lane, Tredegar Iron Works.'"
+An example is the headstone that was erected for William Thomas (see above), the first stone to be erected in the cemetery, which reads:

-'To the memory of William Thomas, Wheelwright, Late of Swansea, who departed this life at Tredegar Iron Works October 21st, 1832 aged 32 years.
+"To the memory of William Thomas, Wheelwright, Late of Swansea, who departed this life at Tredegar Iron Works October 21st, 1832 aged 32 years.
 He was the first who died of the Cholera and was interred in this burial ground.
-This stone was placed at the expense of his friends at Tredegar Iron Works.'
+This stone was placed at the expense of his friends at Tredegar Iron Works."

 One headstone is a memorial to Thomas James, who died on 18 August 1849, aged 24 years.
 The inscription on it reads: